ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 4. Follow the instructions under *Git global setup* and *Push an existing folder* sections to setup Git and to import the code you have generated with `ibmcloud dev`.
 5. Once you push the code to the private repository, you should see the scaffolded code in the project.

-   You need to use an existing SSH key or create a new key for the push to be successful,check the instructions [here](/docs/solution-tutorials?topic=solution-tutorials-getting-started#getting-started-common_gitlab) to create a new SSH key for GitLab.
-   {:tip}

 ### Create a Git deploy token
 {: #scalable-webapp-openshift-9}

-In this section, you will create a Git token to allow read-only access to your repository.
+In this section, you will create a Git deploy token to allow **read-only** access to your repository.

 To generate a deploy token:
 1. On the left pane of the Git repo page, click **Settings** > **Repository**.